BillBuilt/wails-vite-svelte-tailwind-template/README.md

 If you try this on Windows, I would appreciate it if you'd let me know how it went.

+## Wails version v2.0.0-beta.33 and later

+Starting with Wails version v2.0.0-beta.33 you can just use `wails dev` to start and monitor both frontend and backend changes simultaneously.

+There is a new config setting for `wails.json` called `frontend:dev:watcher`.
+Set its value to `vite build --watch` and clear the value for `frontend:dev`.
+At this point you should be able to just do `wails dev` and it will first launch the Vite watcher, then compile the app and launch it with just that one command.

+I will update these templates accordingly once more time has passed and no major issues have arisen.
+As of this writing (March, 2022) this is a brand new feature but one I thought was worth mentioning now.

+More information can be found here: https://wails.io/docs/reference/project-config

 ## Shout-Outs

 Being new to both Vite and Wails, the above-mentioned caveat gave me quite a fit for a while,